IAS 36, paras 130-134 disclosures, impairment in the year, FVLCD and VIU, weighting and sensitivities by scenario, retail

 Estimates for value in use calculations include discount rates, long-term growth rates, expected changes to future cash flows, including volumes and prices, and the probabilities assigned to cash flow scenarios.
 Estimates are based on past experience and expectations of future changes in the market, including the prevailing economic climate and global economy, competitor activity, market dynamics, changing customer behaviours, structural challenges facing retail and the resilience afforded by the Group’s operational scale.

 Cash flow projections are based on the Group’s three-year internal forecasts, the results of which are reviewed by the Board.
+The forecasts include best estimate assumptions on inflation, which differ by both country and revenue and cost categories.
 The forecasts are extrapolated to five years based on management’s expectations, and beyond five years based on estimated long-term average growth rates.
 Long-term growth rates for the Retail business are based on inflation forecasts by recognised bodies.
-Business unit level forecast growth is allocated to store-level cash-generating unit cash flows based on their relative current year actual sales performance, after adjusting for one-off cash flows affecting particular stores.
+Cash flow forecasts are allocated to store-level cash-generating units based on their relative current year actual sales performance, after adjusting for one-off cash flows affecting particular stores.

 The Group applies an expected cash flow approach by probability-weighting different cash flow scenarios.
 The greatest probability weighting is applied to the cash flows derived from the three-year internal forecasts.
-Additional scenarios take account of the risks presented by macroeconomic downturns, global supply pressures and climate change, consistent with the viability statement scenarios (see the Longer term viability statement in the Strategic report) as well as an upside scenario.
+Additional scenarios take account of the risks presented by a macroeconomic downturn, higher levels of operating costs and climate change, consistent with the viability statement scenarios (see the Longer term viability statement in the Strategic report) as well as an upside scenario.
+The viability statement scenarios reflect ‘severe but plausible’ risks which are adjusted for impairment testing in order to reflect management’s best estimate of future economic conditions, including any reasonably possible upside to the three-year internal forecasts.

 Management estimates discount rates using pre-tax rates that reflect the market assessment as at the balance sheet date of the time value of money and the risks specific to the cash-generating units.
-The pre-tax discount rates are derived from the Group’s post-tax weighted average cost of capital, as adjusted for the specific risks relating to each geographical region.
-Risk-free rates are based on government bond rates in each geographical region and equity risk premia are based on forecasts by recognised bodies.
+The pre-tax discount rates are derived from the Group’s post-tax weighted average cost of capital, as adjusted for the specific risks relating to each geographical region and on a nominal basis.
+Risk-free rates are based on government bond rates in each geographical region and equity risk premia and equity beta are based on forecasts by recognised bodies.
+The Group uses the capital asset pricing model to calculate the cost of equity.

 Tesco Bank goodwill

 Tesco Bank value in use is calculated by discounting equity cash flows, defined as the excess above the regulatory requirement.
 Cash flow projections are based on the Bank’s three-year internal forecasts, approved by the Board.
 The forecasts are extrapolated to five years based on management’s expectations and beyond five years based on estimated long-term average growth rates.
 The long-term growth rate is based on inflation and GDP growth forecasts by recognised bodies.
 The discount rate is the cost of equity of Tesco Bank.
-Risk-free rates and equity risk premia are derived from recognised bodies.
+Risk-free rates, equity risk premia and the equity beta are derived from recognised bodies.

 Fair value less costs of disposal